didier-durand/llms-in-clouds/docs/hf-download.md

 *Notes:*

 1. the IAM CodeBuild execution role limits the authorization of the Codebuild project.
 It can only execute CloudWatch logs, SSM and S3 commands to log activity, access SSM parameters and save models in the S3 bucket.
-We defined actions as 's3:\*' on resource '\*'.
+We defined actions as 'logs:\*','s3:\*' and 'ssm:\*' on resource
+'\*'.
 If your environment requires it, you can further tighten credentials by restricting the resources to the specific log streams, parameters and bucket in use.
 2. On the cost efficiency side, CodeBuild pricing is charged with the [pay-as-you-go model](https://aws.amazon.com/codebuild/pricing/): **There are no upfront costs or minimum fees.
 You pay only for the resources you use.
 You are charged for compute resources based on the duration it takes your build to run.
 The rate depends on the selected compute type.** So, the CodeBuild project in the CFN template won't cost you if you don't use it.
 Same